-the original expat
+the original China watcher

-Over the course of the next years, he breaches into the Southern province of Guangdong, negotiating with officials and establishing missionary dwellings in several places, then he makes his way North to the old capital of Nanjing, and finally, after almost two decades, he manages to reach the heart of the Chinese empire – Beijing.
+Over the course of the next few years, he breaches into the southern province of Guangdong, negotiating with officials and establishing missionary dwellings in several places.
+Then he makes his way north to the old capital of Nanjing, and finally, after almost two decades, he manages to reach the heart of the Chinese empire – Beijing.

-Matteo Ricci making a dynasty come alive
+Matteo Ricci makes a dynasty come alive